-* See the Top 200 All-models and Top 30 All-brands by clicking on the title *
+* See the Top 30 brands and Top 60 local models by clicking on the title *

 New car sales in South Korea gain 4.1% year-on-year to 154.310 registrations, once again generously helped by foreigners up 10.1% to 13.3% share while local carmakers are up 3.2% to 133.792.
 The year-to-date picture is even more striking, with foreign manufacturers, up 17.6% to 160.927 units, solely responsible for the market growth at +1.2% to 1.056.957 just as local carmakers drop 1.3% to 896.030.
 Brand leader Hyundai (-4%) loses ground but sister marque Kia (+8%) is very dynamic, as is Ssangyong (+13%) whereas Renault Samsung (-4%) and more worryingly GM Korea (-17%) continue to skid down.
 Mercedes (-14%) remains the most popular foreign carmaker despite a steep year-on-year fall, with Genesis (+299%) once again posting extravagant gains thanks to the rebranding of the Hyundai Genesis into Genesis G80.
 BMW soars 24% but stays #8 while Volkswagen (#9) and Audi (#10) are finally reunited in the Top 10 for the first time in over two years (June 2016) after being absent of the South Korean ranking altogether due to stop sales ordered on its diesel models.
 Porsche (+62%), Rolls Royce (+57%), Volvo (+30%), Land Rover (+28%) and Toyota (+21%) make themselves noticed whereas Nissan (-41%), Jaguar (-33%), Lexus (-32%), Honda (-30%) and Infiniti (-28%) are in great difficulty.